Font Strings and Measurement

 Input family Effective family

-sans-serif, system-ui Arial
+sans-serif, system-ui backend-specific sans-serif fallback

-monospace, ui-monospace Menlo
+monospace, ui-monospace backend-specific monospace fallback

 What is not parsed